Fully Funding Basic Education

 I will continue to partner with the Legislature to ensure that fully funding our schools also means fully compensating all of our public educators, and I define that broadly – teachers, para-educators, bus drivers, food service workers, principals, professional support staff, and every single job in our public schools.

 Expanding Dual Credit Options

-Recommitting to Career and Technical Education
+Expanding Career and Technical Education (CTE)

 As Superintendent, I have helped our state turn the corner on this.
-CTE programs are on the rise as early as middle school, and we now honor graduation pathways through technical fields.
+CTE programs are on the rise, as early as middle school, and we now honor graduation pathways through technical fields.
 We are not done!
 I will work tirelessly to ensure that every student has a pathway to graduation.
-This does not mean lower standards – the carpenter still needs geometry, the welder needs chemistry, the computer scientist needs algebra, and nursing assistant needs anatomy.
+This does not mean lower standards – the carpenter needs geometry, the welder needs chemistry, the computer scientist needs algebra, and nursing assistant needs anatomy.
 We know how to embed critical thinking and core subjects into industry pathways, we need policymakers to embrace the high school credit flexibility students need to succeed.